Tulagi: World War II

-Allied forces, primarily the 1st Marine Raiders, landed on August 7 and captured Tulagi as part of Operation Watchtower after a day of hard fighting.
+Allied forces, primarily the 1st Marine Raiders, landed on 7 August and captured Tulagi as part of Operation Watchtower after a day of hard fighting.

 After its capture by United States Navy and Marine Corps forces, the island hosted a squadron of PT boats for a year (including John F. Kennedy's PT-109) and other ancillary facilities.
 A small 20-bed dispensary was operated on Tulagi until its closure in 1946.
 The island also formed part of Purvis Bay, which hosted many US Navy ships through 1942 and 1943.

 Postwar

 After World War II, the capital the state of Solomon Islands moved to Honiara, Guadalcanal.
-While Tulagi is today the capital of the Central Province.
+Today, Tulagi is the capital of Central Province.

 The present-day Tulagi has a fishing fleet.

-In October 2019, the government of Central Province signed a deal to grant the 75-year lease of the entire island of Tulagi to a Chinese company China Sam Enterprise Group.
-However, this was declared unconstitutional by the Solomon Islands parliament after a week and, consequently, the deal was cancelled.
+In October 2019, the government of Central Province signed a deal to grant a 75-year lease of the entire island of Tulagi to the Chinese company China Sam Enterprise Group.
+However, the deal was declared unconstitutional by the Solomon Islands parliament a week later and the deal was ultimately cancelled.

 Scuba diving

 Tulagi offers numerous scuba diving locations.
 The wrecks of USS Aaron Ward, USS Kanawha, and HMNZS Moa are close by, and the wrecks of Ironbottom Sound are not much further off, to the south and west.
-These three ships were all sunk in the same Japanese naval air raid, part of the Operation "I" on April 7, 1943.
+These three ships were all sunk in the same Japanese naval air raid, part of the Operation "I" on 7 April 1943.
 The Ward lies upright and intact, its deck replete with artifacts, on a sandy bottom at 70 m.

 Tulagi is developing a tourism industry based on scuba.